 The state capital of New Mexico is Santa Fe.

 links to official travel and tourism websites and state resources for

 New Mexico, Carlsbad Caverns, Chaco

-Culture, Gallup, Map of New Mexico, Native Americans, New
+Culture, Gallup, Native Americans, New

 Mexico Municipalities, New Mexico Travel Guides, Santa Fe, Taos.